Daniel M. Lavery: Career overview

 Lavery wrote for Gawker and The Hairpin.
-Through this work he met Nicole Cliffe, with whom he operated The Toast, a feminist general interest web site, from July 2013 to July 2016.
+Through this work, he met Nicole Cliffe, with whom Lavery operated The Toast, a feminist general interest web site, from July 2013 to July 2016.

-He was included in the 2015 Forbes "30 under 30" list in the media category.
-On November 9, 2015, Slate announced he would take over the magazine's "Dear Prudence" advice column from Emily Yoffe.
-He stopped writing the column in May 2021.
+Lavery was included in the 2015 Forbes "30 under 30" list in the media category.
+On November 9, 2015, Slate announced that he would take over the magazine's "Dear Prudence" advice column from Emily Yoffe.
+Lavery stopped writing the column in May 2021.

-In 2017, he launched Shatner Chatner, a paid e-mail newsletter on Substack.
-On May 19, 2021, Lavery accepted a Substack Pro deal and shortened the newsletter's name to The Chatner.
+In 2017, Lavery launched Shatner Chatner, a paid e-mail newsletter.
+On May 19, 2021, he accepted a Substack Pro deal and shortened the newsletter's name to The Chatner.

 Books

 Texts from Jane Eyre

 Lavery's first book, Texts from Jane Eyre, was released in November 2014 and became a New York Times bestseller.
-The book was based on a column he wrote first at The Hairpin, then continued at The Toast, which imagines well-known literary characters exchanging text messages.
-The premise was inspired by a comments section thread on a piece Cliffe had written for The Awl; on Cliffe's review of Gone With the Wind, a commenter wrote that their experience in the South was nearly identical to the novel "except everybody has cellphones".
-This prompted him to imagine how Scarlett O'Hara might have used a cell phone.
+The book was based on a column that he wrote first at The Hairpin, then continued at The Toast, which imagines well-known literary characters exchanging text messages.
+The premise was inspired by a comments section thread on a piece Cliffe had written for The Awl; on Cliffe's review of Gone With the Wind, a commentator wrote that his or her experience in the South was nearly identical to the novel "except everybody has cell phones".
+This prompted Lavery to imagine how Scarlett O'Hara might have used a cell phone.

 Rick and Morty Presents: Krombopulos Michael

-Lavery's first comic one-shot, entitled Rick and Morty Presents: Krombopulos Michael, was published by Oni Press on June 20, 2018, following the Rick and Morty character of the same name.
+Lavery's first comic one-shot, titled Rick and Morty Presents: Krombopulos Michael, was published by Oni Press on June 20, 2018, following the Rick and Morty character of the same name.

 The Merry Spinster

 A short story collection, The Merry Spinster: Tales of Everyday Horror (Henry Holt, 2018), appeared in 2018.
-The book, his second release, was highly anticipated, with Publishers Weekly, Bustle, The A.V.
+The book, Lavery's second release, was highly anticipated, with Publishers Weekly, Bustle, The A.V.
 Club and InStyle Australia included in their lists of forthcoming titles in 2018.
 The Merry Spinster reinvents fairy tales such as Cinderella and Beauty and the Beast; in the Los Angeles Times, Agatha French described his renderings as making the "stories both weirder and yet somehow more familiar".

 Something That May Shock and Discredit You

-Lavery's third book, a memoir entitled Something That May Shock and Discredit You, was published in February 2020 by Simon & Schuster.
+Lavery's third book, a memoir titled Something That May Shock and Discredit You, was published in February 2020 by Simon & Schuster.
 It was originally published as individual essays.

+Women's Hotel

+Lavery's fourth book, a novel titled Women's Hotel, was published in October 2024 by HarperVia.